PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-08 07:45:30
+Last updated: 2024-04-08 07:46:06
-Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy
+Random Quote: I never wanted the throne, I only ever wanted to be your equal. - Thor